jcsk/verticalizer/README.md

     - The final cropped video will be saved as specified in `config.py` (default: `final_cropped_video.mp4`).
     - A log file named `video_analysis.log` will be created in the project directory, detailing the processing steps and any issues encountered.

-## Logging

-The project uses Python's built-in `logging` module to provide detailed logs of the processing stages.
-Logs are output to both the console and a log file named `video_analysis.log`.

-- **Log Levels**:
-  - `INFO`: General information about the processing stages.
-  - `DEBUG`: Detailed diagnostic information (enabled by setting the log level to `DEBUG` in `utils.py`).
-  - `WARNING`: Potential issues that aren't critical.
-  - `ERROR`: Errors that occur during processing.
-  - `CRITICAL`: Severe errors that may halt the program.

 **To Enable Debug Logging**: